lucapasquale/botchini/README.md

     - `/follow <stream_code>` : Follow a channel and get notified when it starts streaming
     - `/unfollow <stream_code>` : Stops following a channel
     - `/following` : Lists all channels currently followed on the server
- - Voice
-    - `/play <url or term>` : Adds song to queue, and starts playing on current voice channel.
-Can receive a youtube url or a term to be searched
-    - `/pause` : Pauses current song
-    - `/resume` : Resumes paused song
-    - `/skip` : Starts playing the next song
-    - `/stop` : Stop playing and clears the queue

 ## Installation